Looking for a whipper snipper to keep your edges trim? These are our top recommendations.

 Electric whipper snippers are a good alternative to petrol powered models particularly if you have a smaller yard, they are also quieter.
 Electric models are easy to start and you can choose from cordless or corded whipper snippers where you can either charge it up or keep it plugged into a powerpoint (though these are really only suitable to small gardens.)

-Our pick?
-The EGO Electric Whipper Snipper with Battery and Charger (38cm).
+Our pick is the EGO Electric Whipper Snipper with Battery and Charger (38cm).
 It's lightweight and comes with a 2.5 Ah 56-volt lithium-ion battery that can run for up to 30 minutes.
 The line replacement system is simple and straightforward, so you won't waste your time fiddling when you could be whipping.

 Which is the best whipper snipper for professionals?